The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-The Grinch of inflation, which is at a 40-year high, is a factor weighing on consumers’ minds this year.
-This year’s inflation epidemic means you will likely pay more for your holiday shopping.
+Whether you’re getting your holiday shopping started early or are looking to make a large purchase, inflation, which has been running high, is a factor weighing on consumers’ minds.
+This year’s ongoing inflation means you will likely pay more for your holiday shopping.
 That leads consumers to seek deals.
-Bankrate found that 95 percent of consumers are actively looking for ways to save money, causing 52 percent to seek out coupons, discounts and sales.
+Bankrate found that 87 percent of consumers are actively looking for ways to save money, causing 41 percent to seek out coupons, discounts and sales.

-In the quest for such deals, you may come across a deferred interest offer from a retail store.
-You should think twice before taking on such offers.
-While this sort of promotion might seem to be the answer to your inflation-influenced cutbacks, you might end up paying a high price for your purchase.
+In the quest for such deals, you may come across a deferred interest offer from a retail store and wonder if it’s a good idea.
+While this sort of promotion might seem to be the answer to your inflation-influenced cutbacks, you might end up paying more for your purchase, making it important to consider the risks of deferred interest and potential alternatives.

 How deferred interest offers work